 Besides providing a physical beat down, there are many benefits to the devil press.
 Some of these benefits can include:

 Plus, did I mention devil presses burn a ton of calories?
-These benefits and more are what make devil presses great for building muscle, endurance, and encouraging fat loss.
+These benefits and more make devil presses great for building muscle, endurance, and encouraging fat loss.

 When Should I Perform Devil Presses

-You can add devil presses at any point of your workout.
-However, being that they require a lot of energy, I recommend doing them sooner in your workout than later.
+You can add devil presses at any point in your workout.
+However, because devil presses require a lot of energy, I recommend doing them sooner in your workout than later.
 This is just my personal recommendation though.

 If you use lighter weights, I know a lot of people who do them as a burnout at the end of their workout.